 (office and multifamily residential) developers are utilized, the results of which provided an estimate of market value of the master developer held components (Phases 2 through 4, comprising Tax Zone 2).

-As the four Blocks comprising Phase 1a (Tax Zone 1) are held by vertical developers, the estimates of market value derived herein require no further discounting; rather, the allocable remaining infrastructure costs attributable to the Phase 1a (Tax Zone 1) Blocks are considered on a proportionate share per Block.
+As the four Blocks comprising Phase 1a (Tax Zone 1), of which two (Blocks A and G) are under vertical construction, are held by vertical developers, the estimates of market value derived herein require no further discounting; rather, the allocable remaining infrastructure costs attributable to the Phase 1a (Tax Zone 1) Blocks is considered on a proportionate share per Block.